Dwayne Johnson To Play Legendary MMA Star In Upcoming Biopic

 When it comes to combat sports, Dwayne Johnson is mostly known for pro wrestling.
-However, the former WWE performer — and current Hollywood megastar — revealed on Friday that he is set to play a Mark Kerr in an upcoming biopic about the UFC legend’s life and career.
+However, the former WWE performer — and current Hollywood megastar — revealed on Friday that he is set to play Mark Kerr in an upcoming biopic about the UFC legend’s life and career.

 As documented by The Hollywood Reporter, the A-lister broke the news at the New York press conference for UFC 244, where he will present the Baddest MF title to the winner of the Nate Diaz and Jorge Masvidal fight.